-Amtrak Cascades Intercity Passenger Rail is sponsored by ticket-buying passengers, the states of Washington and Oregon, and Amtrak.
-Amtrak Cascades service operates on the same railroad tracks as freight trains, makes a limited number of stops, and connects central cities between Vancouver, B.C. and Eugene, OR.
+Amtrak Cascades Intercity Passenger Rail is funded by ticket-buying passengers and the states of Washington and Oregon.
+Amtrak Cascades service operates on the same railroad tracks as freight trains, makes a limited number of stops, and connects central cities between Vancouver, British Columbia, and Eugene, Oregon.
 Amtrak Cascades operates with European equipment with a number of unique features.

 Commuter Rail trains provide passenger service between central cities and their suburbs.
 Commuter rail trains typically operate only on work days and during commute hours.
 Most riders make trips of less than 50 miles for work, school or errands.
 These trains typically run on the same railroad tracks as freight trains and often share some stations with Amtrak intercity trains.
 Washington state works with local communities to study the potential for new commuter rail service.

 - Sound Transit's Sounder Commuter Trains are sponsored by Sound Transit and ticket-buying passengers.
-Sounder offers commuter rail service between Tacoma and downtown Seattle with stops in Puyallup, Sumner, Auburn, Kent, and Tukwila, and between Everett and downtown Seattle with stops in Edmonds and Mukilteo.
+Sounder offers commuter rail service between Tacoma's Tacoma Dome Station and Seattle's King Street Station with stops in Puyallup, Sumner, Auburn, Kent and Tukwila, and between Everett and Seattle with stops in Edmonds and Mukilteo.
 It shares the same railroad tracks as freight trains and Amtrak.
-In contrast to intercity passenger rail (Amtrak), Sounder commuter rail makes frequent stops along the 70-mile corridor between Everett and Tacoma, with service currently provided only during the weekday morning and evening commute hours.
-Sounder commuter trains make additional stops along the route at Mukilteo, Auburn, Kent, Sumner, Puyallup, and Tacoma's Tacoma Dome station.
+In contrast to intercity passenger rail (Amtrak Cascades), Sounder commuter rail operates along the 70-mile corridor between Everett and Tacoma, with service currently provided only during the weekday morning and evening commute hours.
 Future Sounder service will add stations at South Tacoma and Lakewood.